davidpham5/blogging-is-back-baby/src/content/amplify/2025-01-18-spotify-is-not-a-creative-company.md

 ---
 I forget who may of said this, but often, the DNA of a company is rooted in *how they were founded*.
 Facebook, Instagram, and Threads are deeply uninspiring utilitarian chaos apps.
 Meta is not a creative company nor innovative.
 All of Mr. Zuckerberg's success was through acquisitions and building one of the most successful ad businesses ever.

 Spotify's use of good-enough AI generated background music or [Ghost Artists](https://bookshop.org/a/9695/9781668083505)(Liz Pelly's book, Mood Machine, references it as such) is undercutting real artists through playlists, which people put on not to listen but as white noise.
-Elizebeth Lopatto of the Verge wrote a good-read-this-now piece:
+Elizebeth Lopatto of the Verge wrote a go-read-this-now piece:

 >⁠⁠Spotify was initially designed as an advertising company⁠⁠; its paid tier was the result of a concession to major labels in early negotiations over streaming rights.